masterpointio/masterpoint.io/content/updates/terraform-null-label-advanced.md

 image: /img/updates/terraform-null-label-part2.png
 ---

-Following up from our last article on terraform-null-label, (if you haven’t read that already, [be sure to here](https://masterpoint.io/updates/terraform-null-label/)) we want to talk about some advanced usage scenarios.
+Following up from our last article on the `terraform-null-label` module, (if you haven’t read that already, [be sure to here](https://masterpoint.io/updates/terraform-null-label/)) we want to talk about some advanced usage scenarios.
 Terraform-null-label is great, but it can still be cumbersome to implement when you need to create lots of variables that implement the label interface.
 In that case, why not borrow a little bit from object-oriented (OO) programming with [the concept of a "mixin"](https://en.wikipedia.org/wiki/Mixin)?
 Terraform-null-label has this capability through the drop-in `context.tf` file.
 It provides a great framework to implement naming and tagging, especially in scenarios where there’s lots of nesting and module dependencies.
 In this follow-up, we’ll explore mixins, and provide some code examples to help understand how to get the most out of terraform-null-label.

 ## Background